TanFlamer/Android-Health-App/Robotics/README.txt

 This README explains how to run the experiments effectively.
-Users must first copy all the pyhton files provided into a new project.
+Users must first copy all the python files provided into a new project.

 To be able to run the files in the folder, some